MischaD/BeyondFID/README.md

 If the file extension is `pt` it will check for the number of dimensions and assumes that a three dimensional tensor is an image and a four dimensional one a video.

-## Rules for Video as input data
+### Rules for Video as input data
 For videos we reduce the video to the first frame.
 This approach should only be used if the subject of the video does not change (For example a talking face).
+For more information see [https://arxiv.org/abs/2411.04956?](https://arxiv.org/abs/2411.04956?).

 ## Usage

 As CLI

-    beyondfid path/to/train path/to/test path/to/synth --feature_extractors inception dinov2 clip --metrics fid fld prdc
+    beyondfid path/to/train path/to/test path/to/synth --feature_extractors swav dinov2 inception --metrics irs fid

     #--config "new_default.py"\ # see beyondfid.default_config.py for an example
     #--output_path "path/to/output"\ # where the features and results_filename will be saved